 Can my child request a roommate?

 Absolutely!
 In order for this to work effectively, we ask that roommate requests be made 1 week prior to arrival for camp.
-Requests can be made If you did not make a roommate request when you registered, you can contact our registrar at camp@gllm.org or 320-796-2181.
-In the case of church groups attending camp together, we do everything we can to get these kids grouped together in a cabin.
+Requests can be made If you did not make a roommate request when you registered, you can contact our registrar at [email protected] or 320-796-2181.
 Roommates must be registered for the same program at camp in order to room together.

 What should my child pack?